We think this movie stands out for:

 Mumble's dancing is awfully cute -- but also true-to-life, thanks to the motion-capture techniques used to graft acclaimed hoofer Savion Glover's moves onto the penguin's body.
 The characters are fun, the Antarctic landscapes mesmerizing, and the storyline sweet.
 And the music is dazzling -- everything from funk to rock to disco (Prince wrote an original song for the movie, "The Song of the Heart").
 Don't miss this one.

-Families can talk about how to accept and embrace each person's unique qualities.
+Families can talk about how to accept and embrace what makes each person unique.
 What makes Mumble different from the other penguins?
 Do you think it's hard for him to pursue his dream even when the others think it's weird?
+How does staying true to himself show that he has integrity?

 Why do some people think that everyone should conform and "fit in"?
 Has there ever been a time when you didn't feel like you fit in?
 How did that make you feel?